 The Government has released new guidance for parents and carers attending out-of-school settings.
-Please read the guidance (external link).
+Please read the guidance.

 Sutton library has a series of entertaining and accessible bitesize books written by the very best contemporary authors and aimed at emerging readers.
 There is also a dyslexia collection called "Read OK" of children’s and young adults books identifiable by their bright orange spine stickers.
 Each library has a labelled shelf, look for the "Read OK" and "Quick Reads" labels or ask the library staff.

 Whitehall Historic House will now be open outside of regular hours on special 'quiet days' for visitors with Special Education Needs and Disabilities and their families and carers.
-For more information email: firstname.lastname@example.org.
+For more information email: email@example.com.
 Sensory sacks, including ear defenders, fidget toys and puppets are available to borrow at the museum's front desk.
 To help prepare for your visit, you can download a printable visual guide to the museum.
-In addition the museum also offers Spotter's Guides and audio guides.
-Accessibility and Welcome to Whitehall videos in makaton will soon be released.
-To help prepare for your visit, you can download a printable visual guide to the museum (PDF, 1.36MB).
+In addition, the museum also offers Spotter's Guides and audio guides.
+Accessibility and Welcome to Whitehall videos in Makaton will soon be released.
+To help prepare for your visit, you can download a visual guide to the museum.

 Sutton Leisure Centres

-Sutton has 4 main leisure centres which offer a variety of activites.
-Please contact the centres directly to check the dates and times of activities.
+Sutton has 4 main leisure centres which offer a variety of activities.
+Please get in touch with the centres directly to check the dates and times of activities.